wizdomic/gitauto/README.md

 pip3 install --user anthropic
 ```

-3. Ensure you have an active API key from [Anthropic Console](https://console.anthropic.com/)
+3. Ensure you have an active API key from [Anthropic Console](https://console.anthropic.com/) or or [OpenAI](https://platform.openai.com/)

 ### Python version issues